The Rosetta lander

 The 100-kilogram Rosetta lander is provided by a European consortium under the leadership of the German Aerospace Research Institute (DLR).
 Other members of the consortium are ESA and institutes from Austria, Finland, France, Hungary, Ireland, Italy and the UK.

-The lander structure consists of a baseplate, an instrument platform, and a polygonal sandwich construction, all made of carbon fibre.
-Some of the instruments and subsystems are beneath a hood that is covered with solar cells.
+The lander structure consisted of a baseplate, an instrument platform, and a polygonal sandwich construction, all made of carbon fibre.
+Some of the instruments and subsystems were beneath a hood that was covered with solar cells.

-An antenna transmits data from the surface to Earth via the orbiter.
-The lander carries nine experiments, with a total mass of about 21 kilograms.
-It also carries a drilling system to take samples of subsurface material.
+An antenna transmitted data from the surface to Earth via the orbiter.
+The lander carried nine experiments, with a total mass of about 21 kilograms.
+It also carried a drilling system.